fraxken/jsdoc-extractor/README.md

 ## API

-### jsdocExtractor(buf: Buffer): IterableIterator<Buffer>
+### jsdocExtractor(buf: Buffer): IterableIterator< Buffer >
-Take a buffer as Argument and return a Synchronous Iterator that will return JSDoc block.
+Take a buffer as Argument and return a Synchronous Iterator that return JSDoc block as Buffer.

 ## License
 MIT